 Philippine Superstition: "Bati" (A Greeting That Can Cause Harm)

-One superstition that even today Filipinos still strongly believes into is the "bati," "usog and sometimes also known as "bales."
+One superstition that even today Filipinos still strongly believes in is "bati," "usog and sometimes also known as "bales."
 I can't say, or can't find the exact English meaning of it to help with the explanation but the word "bati" literally means greeting.
 So I can say a bati is a greeting that can give off maladies to the person being greeted without the greeter's intention of causing any form of ailment or harm.

 So what does bati or usog mean?
 I think to better explain "bati" is, think of evil eye instead as bati would be similar to the evil eye and some thinks or believes that the greeting-induced ailment can come from an envious person giving the compliment.
 Bati, sometimes called usog or bales would afflicts mostly children, but also even adults can suffer from it.

 Babies tend to be the most susceptible to bati, usog, or bales.
-It is hard guessing reasons for why babies cry as this could be hunger, diaper change, feeling sleepy, discomfort or pain.
+It is hard guessing reasons for why babies cry as this could be hunger, diaper change need, feeling sleepy, discomfort or pain.
 The later is associated with usog or bales specially when the baby cries just after a visitor left though all other possible reasons had been ruled out, such as feeding and changing.
-This doesn't only occur with visitors coming to the baby's house but can happen everywhere such as on a public when a stranger greeted how cute the baby was.
+This doesn't only occur with visitors coming to the baby's house but can happen everywhere such as on a public when a stranger greeted how cute the baby is.
 This could also be in other situation such as attending parties with the baby or simply visiting friends or relatives or taking a walk in the park or in the neighborhood.

 Not only with strangers, but any of the neighbors, relatives or anyone can afflict the greeting-induce "usog," or "bati."
 This could be anyone that was said to have a strong personality or is domineering.